ayoubsaouti/JAVA-Q5/readme.md

 ## Player Management System

-The **Player Management** system handles the players' data, including player profiles, total scores, levels, and friends.
+The **Player Management** system handles the players' data, including player profiles, stats, levels, and friends.
 It interacts with the **Game Management** system to update player scores and levels.

 ### Player Endpoints